-Notice that the normal offspring (the top two) are het for the recessive O or \oplus allele, but we cannot tell which offspring carries which recessive allele.
-There is currently no labeling standard for this scenario.
-If the recessive alleles are called "circle" and "cross," a good way to label these would be "het for circle or cross."
+Notice that the normal offspring (the top two) are het for the recessive O or \bigoplus allele, but we cannot tell which offspring carries which recessive allele.
+If those alleles are called "circle" and "cross," it is customary to label these as "het for circle or cross."
+In corns, you may run across this scenario when you see labels like "het for ultra or amel" and "het for stripe or motley."

-- When the genes of the parents at any locus are known, FOIL can be used to find all possible offspring. - When only one parent is het for a recessive trait, and the other parent is homozygous normal, the offspring are all "50% possible het" for that trait. - When both parents are het for a recessive trait, the normal offspring are all "66% possible het" for that trait. - Possible hets are actually either het or not het.
+- When the genes of the parents at any locus are known, FOIL can be used to find all possible offspring. - When only one parent is het for a recessive allele, and the other parent is homozygous for the dominant allele, the offspring are all "50% possible het" for the recessive allele. - When both parents are het for a recessive allele, the normal offspring are all "66% possible het" for the recessive allele. - When one parent is homozygous for one allele (●●) and the other parent is heterozygous for two alleles that are both recessive to it (such as O⊕) the offspring will be het for either one or the other recessive allele. - Possible hets are actually either het or not het.
 This can be proven through breeding trials.